What is Rett syndrome?

 There is a separate condition called ‘Rett syndrome in males’.
 It’s also caused by mutations to the MECP2 gene.
 It’s a severe condition that can cause death early in life.

-The syndrome was first described by Dr Andreas Rett in 1966, but didn’t become generally recognised until about 1986.
+The syndrome was first described by Dr Andreas Rett in 1966, but didn’t become generally recognised until 1983.

 Signs and symptoms of Rett syndrome